batrachosaurus/EAGLE/README.md

 ```

-All this commands can be run as Python functions: see below EAGLEdb package reference
+All this commands can be run as Python functions: see below eagledb package reference

 ### Run the analysis
 WARNING: sequences names in input fasta file longer than 10 symbols may produce errors.